 - Are your shelves and cabinets doing a good job of protecting your records from wear and tear?

-- Does the equipment efficiently use available floor space?
+- Does the storage equipment efficiently use available floor space?

 - Are there current challenges in retrieving or using records that you can address with a new and improved filing system at the new site?